git-infinianti/ravencoin-key/README.md

 Generate Ravencoin addresses from a mnemonic phrase following the standards BIP32, BIP39, BIP44.

 That is, use your 12 words to get addresses for Ravencoin mainnet and testnet.
-The library also support Evrmorecoin EVR, both mainnet and testnet.
+The library also support Evrmorecoin EVR, and Foxdcoin FOXD (both mainnet and testnet).

 ## Example get external and internal (change) addresses by path